 The NavPoint solution offers users improved functionality and versatility in accessing and managing content in handheld devices through unique navigation controls, including short- and long-distance scrolling features, tapping, and mouse-like cursor navigation.
-The first application with the NavPoint interface solution is in a PDA.
+Our NavPoint interface solution has been used in a PDA.